Longhorn Logo

 Longhorn Network LogoLonghorn Network Logo PNG

-Competitions, defeats, and victories are visible on the emblem of the sports channel.
+The sports channel’s emblem shows competitions, defeats, and victories.
 The Longhorn Network logo demonstrates the strength and tenacity of the participating students.
-Shows a sign and variability of fate: today, some win, others lose, tomorrow – on the contrary.
+It shows a sign and variability of fate: today, some win, others lose, and tomorrow—on the contrary.

 Longhorn: Brand overview

-There are a lot of sports-themed TV channels in the U.S., but the Longhorn Network stands out among them because of its unusual concept.
-The fact is that it covers events that take place at the University of Texas at Austin: almost all soccer, volleyball, softball, baseball, and basketball games.
+There are many sports-themed TV channels in the U.S., but the Longhorn Network stands out because of its unusual concept.
+It covers events at the University of Texas at Austin, including almost all soccer, volleyball, softball, baseball, and basketball games.
 Golf, rowing, tennis, athletics, and diving aren’t neglected either.
-And the content is not limited to that, as cultural and academic programs, studio shows, and original series are aired.
+The content is not limited to that, as cultural and academic programs, studio shows, and original series are aired.

 Meaning and History